CMSCompOps/wtc-console/README.md

 You can access shell in a container

-* `docker ps  # get the name from the list of running containers`
+* `docker ps` - get the name from the list of running containers
-* `docker exec -i -t djangoreactreduxbase_rabbitmq /bin/bash`
+* `docker exec -i -t djangoreactreduxbase_rabbitmq /bin/bash` - connects to container bash

 The postgresql database can be accessed @localhost:5433

 * `psql -h localhost -p 5433 -U djangoreactredux djangoreactredux_dev`

-The mongo database can be accessed by connecting to docker instance
+The mongo database can be accessed by connecting to docker instance with mongo client

-* `docker exec -it wtcconsole_mongo_1 bash`
+* `mongo --host localhost`

 ## Accessing Website